Okeanos/Komac/README.md

 It is recommended to use the cross-platform JAR for Linux and macOS.
 Installers are although available for these platforms but there's no guarantee on their working state.
 The JAR can be used with the following command:

+In order to work with MSI packages an installation of [`msitools`](https://wiki.gnome.org/msitools) is required.

 ```bash
 java -jar komac.jar
 ```